acdh-oeaw/Teaching_CBS4DH/lectures/git/git_3.md

 + [Software Carpentry Git Tutorial](https://swcarpentry.github.io/git-novice/): We recommend that you go through this at your own pace, especially if you are new to Git.

-+ ACDH-CH Git HOWTOs by Omar Siam:
++ ACDH-CH Git HowTo by Omar Siam:
     + [Git version control via command line](https://howto.acdh.oeaw.ac.at/resource/posts/git-version-control-via-command-line)
     + [Git collaboration](https://howto.acdh.oeaw.ac.at/resource/posts/git-collaboration)
     + [Git: VS Code](https://howto.acdh.oeaw.ac.at/resource/posts/git-vs-code)